DataDog/datadog-agent/docs/agent/secrets.md

 #### Windows

-On Windows, the executable set as `secret_backend_command` **MUST** (the Agent will refuse to use it otherwise):
+On Windows, the executable set as `secret_backend_command` **MUST** (the Agent refuses to use it otherwise):

 - Have `Read/Exec` for `ddagentuser` (the user used to run the Agent).
 - Have **no** rights for any user or group except `Administrator` or `LocalSystem`.